HOW TO FUTUREPROOF YOUR DIGITAL MARKETING DURING THE COVID-19 CRISIS

 STAY IN TOUCH WITH YOUR ONLINE COMMUNITY

-With the outbreak of COVID-19, and as social distancing made its way into our everyday lives, social media usage has considerably increased over the past few weeks.
+With the outbreak of COVID-19, and as social distancing has made its way into our everyday lives, social media usage has considerably increased over the past few weeks.

-Stay “solid” and make sure that your customers get the information that they need.
-Some of your customers may look for ordering your product or using your services even while you are closed, let them know what to expect.
+Stay ‘solid’ and make sure that your customers get the information that they need.
+Some of your customers may look at ordering your product or using your services even while you are closed, so let them know what to expect.
 Use your website, newsletters, Facebook, Twitter, Linkedin and Instagram accounts and don’t forget to post updates on Google My Business.
 Help people understand what is going on in your specific case and stick to the expertise for which your brand is known and appreciated.

 OPTIMISE, OPTIMISE, OPTIMISE YOUR DIGITAL PLATFORMS!

-Most businesses don’t need a list of what could be improved within their online presence; they already know it.
+Most businesses don’t need a list of what could be improved about their online presence; they already know it.
 Busy times often make these improvements less of a priority.
 If you have the energy and drive (please be kind to yourself!), now is the time to get your hands dirty!
 Here are some examples of what you can do today.